The 6 Developmental Stages of Gay Male Couple Relationships

 Study Conclusion

-Through study we find that gay male couples form as legitimate and well-defined intimate relationships as their heterosexual couple counterparts; showing development stages comparable and similar to each other.
+Through survey and study, we find that gay male couples form as legitimate and well-defined intimate relationships as their heterosexual couple counterparts; showing development stages comparable and similar to one another.

-This summary is intended to bring this knowledge to gay male couples who may be curious as to their own developmental stage when compared to other male couples.
+This summary’s aim is to bring this knowledge to gay male couples who may be curious as to their own developmental stage when compared to other male couples.

-It’s helpful information that’s also used by Dean Richardson MNCPS (Accred/Reg) when working with gay male couples.
+It’s helpful information that’s also used by Dean Richardson MNCPS (Accred/Reg) when working with gay male couples in counselling.

 Gay Male Couple